Hagtronics/DSPLib_CSharp_DotNet4/README.md

 * See the full PDF Users guide at,
 https://github.com/Hagtronics/DSPLib_CSharp_DotNet4/blob/main/docs/DSPLib%20-%20FFT%20_%20DFT%20Fourier%20Transform%20Library%20for%20DotNet%204.pdf
 * The example project is in the 'examples' directory.
 * The C# source code for use in your projects is in the 'src' directory.

+# Keywords:
+C# FFT Code, C# DFT Code, C# Fourier Transform Code, DOT NET Fourier Transform code, .NET Fourier Transform code